-Events:
+EVENTS:

 These are published term-by-term in the Term Planners.
-The events can also be viewed on the College website and are available on the College Skoolbag App. and Facebook page.
+The events can also be viewed on the College website and are available on the SEQTA ENGAGE and the Skoolbag App.
+These are also published in the newsletter when released or updated.